-How To Find Out If A Georgia Doctor Has Been Sued For Medical Malpractice
+Need to Find Out if a Georgia Doctor Has Been Sued Before?
+Here’s How:

-When choosing a doctor, it is normal for a patient to want to know whether a particular doctor has been sued before.
-The statistics vary, but a 2011 article from The New England Journal of Medicine reported that, between 1991 through 2005, the data indicated that 7.4% of doctors had a malpractice claim brought against them.
-This does not mean all of those claims were successful as the study showed that only 1.6% of doctors had a claim leading to payment.
+When choosing a doctor, it is normal for a patient to want to know more about the doctor’s background: where they were trained, their experience with certain procedures, and whether they’ve been reprimanded or sued before.
+The statistics vary, but a 2011 article from The New England Journal of Medicine reported that between 1991 through 2005, 7.4% of doctors had a malpractice claim brought against them.
+This does not mean all of those claims were successful, as the study showed that only 1.6% of doctors had a claim leading to payment.

-One reason people want to know whether their doctor has been sued before is because they think a doctor who has been sued may not be good at their job or maybe they are careless.
+One reason people want to know whether their doctor has been sued is that they think that a doctor facing a lawsuit may be careless or not good at their job.
 Being sued once does not necessarily mean that someone is a bad doctor.
-Sometimes good doctors make mistakes.
-Also, being sued does not necessarily mean the doctor is prone to making a lot of mistakes.
+Even good doctors can make mistakes.

-On the other hand, a lot of prior lawsuits against a doctor may be an indication that a doctor is incompetent, careless, or both.
-If you find out a doctor has been sued a lot, you may want to think about finding a new physician.
-At a minimum, you should do a further investigation into the doctor’s qualifications and track record to find out more.
+On the other hand, if a doctor has been sued multiple times, that could be an indication that the doctor is incompetent, careless, or both.
+If you discover that a doctor has been sued multiple times, you may want to consider finding a new physician.
+At a minimum, you should do further investigation into the doctor’s qualifications and track record.

-Georgia law requires that all medical malpractice insurers report malpractice awards to the Georgia Composite Medical Board under O.C.G.A. § 33-3-27.
-This reporting requirement applies to settlements, as well as judgments obtained in court.
-A judgment is obtained after a trial and the judge or jury decide the case.
-The required report has to be sent to the State Medical Board within 30 days after the amount has been paid or a settlement agreement has been reached.
+Georgia law requires that all medical malpractice insurers report malpractice settlements and judgments to the Georgia Composite Medical Board.
+A judgment is obtained after a trial and the judge or jury decides the case.
+The required report has to be sent to the Georgia Composite Medical Board within 30 days after the judgment has been paid or a settlement agreement has been reached.

-One of the best places to search for a doctor’s prior medical malpractice lawsuits and settlements is their physician profile with the Georgia Composite Medical Board.
-Go to the website at https://medicalboard.georgia.gov and select Look Up a Licensee on the menu bar.
+One of the best places to search for a doctor’s prior medical malpractice lawsuits and settlements is their physician profile with the Georgia Composite Medical Board website.
+Once you’re on the website, select Look Up a Licensee on the menu bar.
 This will allow you to search for a licensed doctor and view their physician profile.
 Georgia law requires that the physician profile include the following information about prior settlements and lawsuits: